Guide

 Key Takeaways

-- MCP facilitates integration of AI tools and data across applications.
+- MCP connects AI tools and data, enhancing interoperability.

 Topic Map